Sputter/Evaporation Dual Chamber System (AJA Orion)

 / binary compounds (MgB2 etc.), and topological insulators (Bi/Te/Se with Cu/Ca/Cr doping), respectively.
 The metal MBE

 chamber is equipped with an additional 6-cell linear e-gun.
-The two sputter systems
+The two sputter

-surface characterizations with XPS (X-ray photoelectron spectroscopy) / AES
+sensitive surface characterizations with XPS (X-ray photoelectron

-(Auger electron spectroscopy) / UPS (ultra-violet photoelectron
+spectroscopy) / AES (Auger electron spectroscopy) / UPS (ultra-violet photoelectron

 spectroscopy), and is equipped with an ion sputter gun for depth